 Carol Monda Acting

-She has played the Snow Queen at The Kennedy Center, Celimene in Roundhouse Theatre’s The Misanthrope, Limer in Morticians in Love (Helen Hayes Award Nomination), and Hillary in Albee Damned (NYC SpotlightOn Award, Best Actress).
+Favorite roles include the Snow Queen at The Kennedy Center, Celimene in Roundhouse Theatre’s The Misanthrope, Limer in Morticians in Love (Helen Hayes Award Nomination), and Hillary in Albee Damned (NYC SpotlightOn Award, Best Actress).

 Her film credits include Thou Shalt Not Mysogenate, Out of Season, The Gentleman, Second Hand and the 2011 Sundance Festival Shorts Finalist, After You Left.

 She received her training at New York’s American Academy of Dramatic Arts, the Boston University Theatre Institute, Studio Theatre and Catholic University, where she earned her BFA in Acting.

 Out of Season is a dramatic powerhouse – stunningly acted, beautifully directed, and resonating with depth and honesty.
 Carol Monda stars as Micki, a lesbian character the likes of which is rarely encountered on the screen: she’s a real person, filled with bitterness and rage, and scared to death of loving someone.

 The small cast is excellent; in particular, Monda’s understated performance highlights the subtlety of Kim McNabb’s quiet, finely-hued screenplay.

 Carol Monda as Sarah is the pivot in this well-balanced cast.
 Monda plays the role with vitality, candor, and a nice blend of innocence and panic.
 Her sense of urgency is palpable, honest and still hilarious.

 As Limer, Monda plays the part like Joan Crawford might’ve played Riff Raff – with pathos and intimidation at once.